autonomousresourcemanagement.com

 The five primitives of ARM

 Every ARM-compliant system implements five foundational primitives.
-These are not architectural suggestions — they are the minimum conditions under which autonomous resource allocation is considered safe, auditable, and reversible.
+These are not architectural suggestions — they are the minimum conditions under which autonomous resource allocation is considered safe, auditable, and correctable.

 P1